RazTaz/opensourcegov/README.md

 # opensourcegov
-A program to run the entire society
+A program to run the entire society - Democracy 2.0